dougbutner/web-4/README.md

 **Static web**.
 Files are served from a remote server to a user's browser.

  - **Web 2**
 **Dynamic web**.
-Web pages that take user's information and desires into account.
+Web pages take a user's information and desires into account to build a unique experience for them.
 Asynchronous requests allow single page applications to thrive.
 Applications are still served from a central server.

  - **Web 3**
 **Decentralized web**.
 Open-source applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.